COMMUNITY TRIPS ALMANAC CONTRIBUTE BOOKS RIVERS

 Kokatat Tectour XCR Cag

 I got an XXL which is generously sized (I'm a 48in chest) for me, but the cut is good and I've more than enough room for fleecy things underneath.
 Down side?
-It's such a good cag that it's really too warm for summer use, but if you want to stay dry in foul, cold conditions it's one to have.
+It's such a good cag that it's really a little too warm for summer use, but if you want to stay dry in foul, cold conditions it's one to have.
 The latex cuffs are a bit on the tight side to start with, but are loosening up as time goes by.

 On our Easter 2004 Jura trip we had some seriously nasty conditions coming back, but this cag just "did the job" and I arrived back on land warm and dry, which I would not have been in the cag it replaced.